zowe/community/Technical-Steering-Committee/tsc-governance.md

 ### Permanent members

 Initially the TSC was formed with three permanent members appointed by the ZLC.
-To appoint a permanent member of the TSC requires a successful vote by the TSC on such an appointment.
+The process for appointing any new permanent member of the TSC requires (1) a nomination by an existing TSC member and (2) a two-thirds vote by the full TSC on such an appointment.

 ### Squad representatives